HoLilla/Portfolio/README.md

 Methods used in both exercises:

-1.Exploration of data distribution
+1. Exploration of data distribution

-2.Data aggregation and wrangling using *dplyr*
+2. Data aggregation and wrangling using *dplyr*

-3.Data visualization using *ggplot2*
+3. Data visualization using *ggplot2*

-4.Linear regression using categorical and continuous data
+4. Linear regression using categorical and continuous data

-5.Automatisation of formating using R mark down and *knitr*
+5. Automatisation of formating using R mark down and *knitr*

 **What can I do within 8 hours ?**